RobinF98/rock-paper-scissors-2/README.md

   * About button will sometimes be unresponsive or lead to query that cannot be closed withour page reload
     * Was unable to recreate this bug in testing

+## Additional

+---

+### Why use JSON

+The data.JSON file was used to provide support for any future additions to the site.
+More content and weapons can be added without making any large changes to the JavaScript.
+Even if no future updates occur, storing the data in a JSON file greatly reducs the complexity and length of the JS file, by eliminating the need for a long chain of if-else or switch statements.

 ## Credits

  ---

 SVG's were sourced from [The Noun Project](https://thenounproject.com/), from the collection by [Juicy Fish](https://thenounproject.com/admin885/)

+Much advice, testing, and encouragement was sourced from my CI mentor, [Juliia Konovalova](https://github.com/IuliiaKonovalova)